 It didn’t take long for a few more nylon whip sites to pop up.
 I think Greg DeSaye was next and then Steve Koliski started up his site after that.
 Over the years I’ve seen more and more nylon whip sites pop up.
 I’ve seen plaiters come and go too.
 A few guys have made a name for themselves and are making great whips.
 It’s not so lonely anymore and I don’t get nearly as much flak from people about making nylon whips.

 An interesting phenomenon I have noticed recently is how there are a number of leather plaiters who are now coming out with nylon whips.
-V. Tella, Tony Layzell, Lauren Wickline, and the guy at Floridacrackerbullwhips.com are some who’ve done so.
+V. Tella, Tony Layzell, Lauren Wickline, and the gentleman at Floridacrackerbullwhips.com are some who’ve done so.
 I expect to see more before it’s over.
 Nine years ago, this would have been unthinkable.
 This is a great testimony to how nylon has become more and more acceptable among plaiters and buyers.

 In an article I read recently, Steve Huntress was wise to point out that there will be more and more nylon whipmakers; that nylon is the future of whipmaking.
 I totally agree.
 I get emails on a regular basis from people wanting to learn how to make whips and wanting to know where to buy materials.
 Every year I assist a number of people who end up making and selling nylon whips; many who never even set up a website.